refinedev/refine/documentation/docs/api-references/components/buttons/refresh.md

 };
 ```

-Clicking the button will trigger the `useOne` method and then the record whose resource is "categories" and whose id is "2" fetches.
+Clicking the button will trigger the `useOne` method and then the record whose resource is "categories" and whose id is "2" fetches?.

 :::note
 `<RefreshButton>` component reads the resource name from the route by default.